Junior Program Co-Director

 Girls Head Coach

 Scott started his rowing career with Boston University Crew where he rowed all four years.
 His 2K times at the CRASH B indoor rowing championships as a collegiate rower were legendary!
-Scott has been with the program for four years and has coached both the boys’ crew and the girls’ crew.
+Scott has been with the program for five years and has coached both the boys’ crew and the girls’ crew.
 Both of his daughters and his step-daughter rowed for the team and his step-son joined the team as a novice in the spring of 2016.
 Scott works for AMgen, an American multinational biopharmaceutical company headquartered in Thousand Oaks, California.
 Located in the Conejo Valley, AMGen is the world’s largest independent biotechnology firm.
 An avid year-round endurance athlete, Scott competes both as an elite single sculler and as a member of the elite racing club, Chinook Performance Racing.

-Boys Head Coach
+Boys Head Coach & Assistant Novice Coach

 FLEET REPAIR AND MAINTENANCE

 Bob is the guy who keeps our shells and gear and relations with our boatyard neighbors in good repair.
 Bob rowed at Phillips Exeter Academy and Brown University.
 A retired lawyer, he now races with our Masters Men’s Crews and gets out in his single whenever possible.
 Bob also serves as the club historian, serves on the Board of Directors, and puts his extensive knowledge of the sport to good use as one of our YRC bloggers.